Meadow Saffron Benefits

-The meadow saffron has an attractive flower with a completely innocent appearance.
+The meadow saffron is an attractive flower with a completely innocent appearance.
 However, it contains a potent poison, which may have positive effects only under medical supervision.

 Meadow Saffron Scientific Facts

-6. Description: Vivacious plant of the Liliaceae family, growing from 10 to 40 cm high.
-Its flowers, similar to saffron ones, are pink or purple.
+- Description: This vigorous plant of the Liliaceae family grows from 10 to 40 cm high.
+Its pink or purple flowers resemble saffron ones.
 The leaves are large and lanceolate, and the bulbs are chestnut-like.

 Meadow Saffron Healing Properties

-The whole plant contains colchicine, an active alkaloid that produces a potent anti-inflammatory and analgesic effect in therapeutic doses.
+The whole plant contains colchicine, an active alkaloid with potent anti-inflammatory and analgesic effects in therapeutic doses.
 It also has diuretic powers.
 Its most important use is to treat gout crisis, which is practically indispensable because of its quick and energetic effects.
-Pain from gout crisis, usually located on the toes, is spectacularly eased.
+Pain from a gout crisis, usually on the toes, is spectacularly eased.

 Colchicine acts on cellular nuclei, stopping and preventing cellular division, known in biological science as mitosis.
 This is why this alkaloid has been tested in cancer treatment, though its toxic effects on the human body are too intense to allow its therapeutic use.
-Currently, research is being conducted on some of the colchicine’s chemical compounds, which humans better tolerate.
+Research is being conducted on some of the chemical compounds of colchicine that humans better tolerate.

 Warning

 It is a highly poisonous plant.
-Just two of its flowers are enough to cause a child to die.
+Just two of its flowers can cause a child to die.

 How to use Meadow Saffron

-1. Pharmaceutical preparations – These are the most recommended way to use meadow saffron’s active component.
-It is presented in the form of colchicine pills, and its dose ranges from 0.5 to two daily mg.
+- Pharmaceutical preparations—These are the most recommended ways to use meadow saffron’s active component.
+It is presented in the form of colchicine pills, and the dose ranges from 0.5 to two daily mg.

 REFERENCES